 - 1% of your yearly household income.
-(Only the amount of income above the tax filing threshold, $10,150 for an individual, is used to calculate the penalty.)
+(Only the amount of income above the tax filing threshold, about $10,150 for an individual, is used to calculate the penalty.)
 The maximum penalty is the national average premium for a bronze plan.

 - $95 per person for the year ($47.50 per child under 18).
 The maximum penalty per family using this method is $285.